 - 1. Open the gas shut-off valve. - 2.
-If the appliance has not been switched on yet: Turn on the ON/OFF switch.

-Call up the commissioning assistant:

-- 1. and OK simultaneously for approx. 4 s. - 2.
-Use \(\shi \) to select "b.5" and confirm with "OK".
+If the appliance has not been switched on yet: Turn on the ON/OFF switch. - Call up the commissioning assistant: - 1. $\blacksquare$ and OK simultaneously for approx. 4 s. - 2.
+Use // to select "b.5" and confirm with "OK".
+Note

-AP and 令 appear on the display.
+AP and ⇔ appear on the display.
 Confirm with OK to start the connection with the software tool: See chapter "Commissioning via software tool".

-- 3. ■ for 4 s to start the commissioning assistant via the heat generator display. - 3.
-Further steps can be found in the commissioning assistant: See following overview.
+- 3. Further steps can be found in the commissioning assistant: See following overview.